 Product strategy is one of the components of a business plan and marketing strategy generally centered on developing a particular good and service in response to existing or forecasted market demand.
-The strategy is essentially a roadmap that outlines the end-to-end goals and objectives of a product.
+It is also one of the basic elements of the marketing mix alongside place or distribution strategy, pricing strategy, and promotional strategy.
+A product strategy is essentially a roadmap that outlines the end-to-end goals and objectives of a product.
 Nonetheless, within a product strategy are specific components or elements.

 The Elements of a Product Strategy